Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Factorization approach to rank optimization

-Much more difficult is solving the optimization problem in~\eqref{value}.
-For the large system case, this would require projecting onto the set $\left\| X\right\|_* \leq \tau$, which requires repeated application of SVDs.
-This is not feasible for large systems.
+\black{Unfortunately, solving the optimization problem in~\eqref{value} is much more difficult.
+For the large system case, this requires repeatedly projecting onto the set $\left\| X\right\|_* \leq \tau$, which which means repeated SVD or partial SVD computations.
+This is not feasible for large systems.}

 Factorization-based approaches allow matrix completion for extremely large-scale systems by avoiding costly SVD computations~\cite{Srebro2005,Lee2010,RechtRe:2011}.
 The main idea is to parametrize the matrix $X$ as a product,